aws-samples/samples-for-payment-cryptography-service/java_sdk_example/README.md

 ```

 ## Helper classes
-Following are helper classes to support the flows defined above.
+Following are additional helper classes for reference only.

 #### CreateAlias